 Taste, consistency, and amount of meat and water change depending on the level of ripeness.
 A very young coconut younger than six months old hardly has meat but a lot of water.
 The older the coconut, the less water it has and the harder and thicker the meat gets.
 The water of ripe coconut tastes sweeter and more intense, and the meat is less sweet but rather nutty.

-A fresh coconut usually has the best flavor when around 8 months old.
+A fresh coconut usually has the best flavour when around 8 months old.
 Unfortunately, it’s difficult to keep young coconuts fresh during transport.
 That’s why ripe coconuts are more common in Western countries.
-Depending on the level of ripeness and variety of the nut, a ripe coconut contains about a quarter-liter of water.
+Depending on the level of ripeness and variety of the nut, a ripe coconut contains about a quarter-litre of water.

 On some tropical beaches, you can often see old coconuts that have already fallen from a tree.
-They have a small green sprout, which grows from the fat inside and will end up as a new tree as soon as the coconut roots in the ground.
+They have a small green sprout, which grows from the fat inside and will end up as a new tree as soon as the coconut roots are in the ground.

 Which coconut do you prefer – the young or ripe one?

 The Coconut Part I: The nut that’s not a nut

 The Coconut Part II: Tree of Life and its amazing uses